 An asset allocation – how your investments are proportioned across different asset classes (stocks, bonds, cash alternatives, etc.) – should be at the heart of your plan.
 The allocation that’s appropriate for you will vary depending on a variety of factors.
 Primarily, these are what you want your investments to help you achieve (objectives), how comfortable you are with market volatility (risk tolerance), and how long it will be before you plan to retire (time horizon).

 2. Use tax-advantaged accounts

-Even if you don’t have a retirement plan as such, chances are you have savings in employer-sponsored qualified retirement plans (QRPs), such as 401(k) or 403(b) plans, or a traditional or Roth IRA.
+Even if you don’t yet have a plan for retirement as such, you may already have savings in employer-sponsored qualified retirement plans (QRPs), such as 401(k) or 403(b) plans, or a traditional or Roth individual retirement account (IRA).

 If that’s the case, good for you.
-These tax-advantaged accounts can be great ways to work toward your retirement goals because paying taxes each year on any growth, as you would with taxable accounts, can dramatically reduce the amount you end up with.
+These tax-advantaged accounts can be great ways to work toward your retirement goals because they are designed to allow you to defer paying taxes on any growth, as you would have to do every year with a taxable account, which can dramatically reduce your growth potential.

 If you participate in a QRP and your employer offers a matching contribution, try to contribute at least as much as the match – otherwise, you are leaving free money on the table.
-If your employer doesn’t offer a QRP or you’re self-employed, look into opening an IRA.
+If your employer doesn’t offer a QRP or you’re self-employed, look into the potential benefits of opening an IRA.